How to combat hay fever and summer allergies with your smart home

 As the warmer weather of spring turns to summer, hay fever sufferers everywhere will be reaching for the medication, closing the windows and resisting the constant urge to rub their eyes.

 Being allergic to pollen and other airborne particulate matter is no fun.
 Along with pollen being brought in from outside, having windows open on a warm, sunny day is likely to move dust around your home, increasing the likelihood of hay fever-like symptoms developing.

 But along with the usual supply of tablets and nasal sprays, we at GearBrain think the smart home might be able to offer a solution.

 Of course, not much can be done about the air outside.
-But there are air quality monitors, purifiers, smart plugs, Alexa and IFTTT (If This, Then That) applets which can help form an automated solution for keeping your hay fever at bay.
+But there are air quality monitors, purifiers, smart plugs, Alexa and IFTTT (If This, Then That) applets that can help form an automated solution for keeping your hay fever at bay.

 First up, here are some air quality monitors to consider:

-One of our favorite air monitors, the Awair is a smart wooden box with a simple LED arrangement for displaying a live score out of 100; the higher the number, the better the surrounding air quality.
-Now in its second generation, the box also shows scores for temperature, humidity, CO2, chemicals and dust.
+One of our favorite air monitors, the Awair is a smart box with a simple LED arrangement for displaying a live score out of 100; the higher the number, the better the surrounding air quality.
+Now in its third generation, the $149 box also shows scores for temperature, humidity, CO2, chemicals and dust.
 Although it cannot measure pollen directly, the device's dust reading can be used to trigger a fan or air purifier, helping to remove the hay fever-like symptoms dust can cause.

 Much like the previous two options, the Blueair Aware monitors particulate matter, VOCs, carbon dioxide, temperature and humidity, and logs this data every five minutes.
 As with the others, this data can be viewed on the Aware's iPhone and Android smartphone app.

 Where the Awair needs to tap into IFTTT (more on this later), the Aware can talk directly to Blueair's air purifiers, like the Classic 205.
 This setup was reviewed by GearBrain in 2017 and scored four stars out of five.